The 6 Great Italian Composers, They Don’t Tell You About in School

 Sister Vittoria Aleotti (c.
 1575 – c.
 1620)

 Would you be surprised to learn that the most famous musicians of mid-Renaissance Milan, were in fact — nuns?

-Music composed by four nuns in particular; Claudia Sessa, Claudia Rusca, Chiara Margarita Cozzolani, and Rosa Giacinta Badella often amaze those who have dived deep into the study of early music.
+Music composed by four nuns in particular; Claudia Sessa, Claudia Rusca, Chiara Margarita Cozzolani, and Rosa Giacinta Badella is sublime.

 Ferrera-born Vittoria Aleotti (aka Raphaella Aleotti) places near the top of any list of Italian musical masters who happened to wear a habit.